katallaxie/serverless-dart/README.md

 ```sh
 $ npm i -D serverless-dart@next
 ```

-💡The `-D` flag adds it to your development dependencies in npm speak
+💡 The `-D` flag adds it to your development dependencies in npm speak

-💡 This plugin assumes you are building Dart Lambdas targeting the AWS Lambda "provided" runtime.
-The [Dart Runtime for AWS Lambda](https://github.com/awslabs/aws-lambda-dart-runtime) makes this easy.
+💡 This plugin assumes you are using [Dart Runtime for AWS Lambda](https://github.com/awslabs/aws-lambda-dart-runtime) coding your applications.

 Add the following to your serverless project's `serverless.yml` file